History of slavery: Britain

 In 1772, the Somersett Case (R. v.
 Knowles, ex parte Somersett) of the English Court of King's Bench ruled that it was unlawful for a slave to be forcibly taken abroad.
 The case has since been misrepresented as finding that slavery was unlawful in England (although not elsewhere in the British Empire).
 A similar case, that of Joseph Knight, took place in Scotland five years later and ruled slavery to be contrary to the law of Scotland.

-Following the work of campaigners in the United Kingdom, such as William Wilberforce, Henry Dundas, 1st Viscount Melville and Thomas Clarkson, who founded the Society for Effecting the Abolition of the Slave Trade (Abolition Society) in May 1787, the Act for the Abolition of the Slave Trade was passed by Parliament on 25 March 1807, coming into effect the following year.
+Following the work of campaigners in the United Kingdom, such as William Wilberforce, Henry Dundas, 1st Viscount Melville and Thomas Clarkson, who founded the Society for Effecting the Abolition of the Slave Trade (Abolition Society) in May 1787, the Slave Trade Act 1807 was passed by Parliament on 25 March 1807, coming into effect the following year.
 The act imposed a fine of £100 for every slave found aboard a British ship.
 The intention was to outlaw entirely the Atlantic slave trade within the whole British Empire.

 The significance of the abolition of the British slave trade lay in the number of people hitherto sold and carried by British slave vessels.
 Britain shipped 2,532,300 Africans across the Atlantic, equalling 41% of the total transport of 6,132,900 individuals.
-This made the British empire the biggest slave-trade contributor in the world due to the magnitude of the empire, which made the abolition act all the more damaging to the global trade of slaves.
+This made the British Empire the biggest slave-trade contributor in the world due to the magnitude of the empire, which made the abolition act all the more damaging to the global trade of slaves.
 Britain used its diplomatic influence to press other nations into treaties to ban their slave trade and to give the Royal Navy the right to interdict slave ships sailing under their national flag.

-The Slavery Abolition Act, passed on 1 August 1833, outlawed slavery itself throughout the British Empire, with the exception of India.
+The Slavery Abolition Act 1833, passed on 1 August 1833, outlawed slavery itself throughout the British Empire, with the exception of India.
 On 1 August 1834 slaves became indentured to their former owners in an apprenticeship system for six years.
 Full emancipation was granted ahead of schedule on 1 August 1838.
 Britain abolished slavery in both Hindu and Muslim India with the Indian Slavery Act, 1843.